 - 1. Float-funded activities outstanding as of the end of the reporting period: None - 2.
-Total number of loans outstanding and principle balance as of the end of reporting period: Sixteen (16) loans with a balance of \$154,761.67 - 3.
-Parcels acquired or improved with CDBG funds that are available for sale as of reporting period: None - 4.
+Total number of loans outstanding and principle balance as of the end of the reporting period: Two (2) loans with a balance of \$24,205.51. - 3.
+Parcels acquired or improved with CDBG funds that are available for sale as of the reporting period: None - 4.
 Number and amount of loans in default and for which the balance was forgiven or written off during the reporting period: None